Acta Scientific Orthopaedics

-Background: Following transfemoral amputation (TFA), contralateral limb overuse leads to osteoarthritis (OA).
-Explanations include gait abnormalities, increased knee load, and hopping activities without prosthesis.
-Unilateral TFA patients may require total knee arthroplasty (TKA) to improve function.
+Background: Following a transfemoral amputation (TFA), osteoarthritis (OA) on the sound limb may occur secondary to overuse.
+Potential causative factors include gait abnormalities, increased knee load, and performing hopping activities without a prosthesis.
+Unilateral TFA patients may require a total knee arthroplasty (TKA) to improve function.

-Finding: Patient achieved functional independence, gait, lower extremity strength and active range of motion (AROM) goals.
+Findings: Patient achieved functional independence, normalized gait, lower extremity strength, and lower extremity active range of motion (AROM) goals.

-Outcomes and Conclusion: Outcomes in TUG and FSST equaled age and sex matched non-amputees.
-Standard TKA PT protocols contributed to patient success, while high intensity, whole-body strengthening program contributed to patient achievements.
+Outcomes and Conclusion: The results of the TUG and FSST from the patient equaled those of non-amputees.
+The standard PT protocols post-TKA contributed to the patient’s success, while the high intensity, whole-body strengthening program contributed to patient’s achievements.

 Clinical Relevance Statement: This case study suggests rehabilitation interventions in a relatively healthy unilateral TFA with sound limb TKA may be appropriate at a higher level of intensity, than typically prescribed, to regain functional independence.

 Love S, Gray D, Yent J, Highsmith MJ.
 Physical Therapy Interventions and Outcomes in a Patient with Transfemoral Amputation Following Sound Side Total Knee Arthroplasty: A Case Report.
 Acta Scientific Orthopaedics.
 2022; 5(1):5-10.